The Work Room

 Lillian-Yvonne Bertram will provide a holistic reading of the manuscript and comment on the overall book concept, ideas, and major themes.
 This option also includes comments on poem ordering and arrangement, with extensive line edits and comments on individual poems.
 Manuscript length 48-64 pages.
 Additional fee to be negotiated for manuscripts between 64-80 pages.

-I’ve taught at Emory University, the University of Michigan, and North Carolina State University, and this fall I’ll begin a position at the University of Virginia.
-At Michigan and NCSU, and newly at UVA, I’ve been on the core MFA faculty.
+I teach in English and Creative Writing at the University of Virginia, where I’m in the core MFA faculty.
+I’ve previously taught at Emory University, the University of Michigan, and North Carolina State University, and I’ve also been in the core MFA faculty at the latter two.
 Many manuscripts on which I have consulted have become award-winning collections with leading presses.
 Working one-on-one with writers is one of my favorite responsibilities.
 I have a particular love for questions regarding sequencing and for offering generative feedback, although I enjoy every aspect of manuscript critique, including offering practical recommendations and tips for publication and promotion (if desired).

 I am the author of Arrow (Alice James Books (U.S.)/Carcanet Press (U.K.), 2020), which received coverage in the New York Times, NPR, the Guardian, and other venues, and received the GLCA New Writers Award, the Seamus Heaney First Collection Poetry Prize (U.K.), and other honors.
 Poems from my second in-progress collection, The B-Sides of the Golden Record, have been published in the Academy of American Poets’ Poem-a-Day, Kenyon Review, The Offing, Massachusetts Review, Poetry, Split This Rock’s The Quarry, LARB Quarterly, and elsewhere.
 I’m also currently writing a scholarly book titled Grave Dangers: Poetics and the Ethics of Death in the Anthropocene, which is under advance contract with the University of Minnesota Press, and my peer-reviewed critical articles have appeared in Cultural Critique, Modernism/modernity, Interdisciplinary Studies in Literature and the Environment, Verge: Studies in Global Asias, and elsewhere.
 I’ve received fellowships from the Poetry Foundation and Kundiman, and I’ve been shortlisted for the U.K.’s Forward Prize.